Elizabeth Mitchell: Career

 In March 2009, Mitchell was cast in the ABC series V, a remake of the science-fiction television miniseries.
-Although ABC and Warner Bros. officials said she was only cast as a guest star, the announcement led to speculation and concern that Mitchell's character would be killed off at the end of Lost's fifth season, which ended on a cliff-hanger that left the fate of her character unknown.
+Although ABC and Warner Bros. officials said she was only cast as a guest star, the announcement led to speculation and concern that Mitchell's character would be killed off at the end of the fifth season of Lost, which ended on a cliff-hanger that left the fate of her character unknown.
 Mitchell was later named the lead actress on V and her character was indeed written out in the premiere of the sixth season of Lost, but returned for the two-part series finale.
 V lasted for one more season, which premiered on January 4, 2011.

 Mitchell had a guest-starring role on Law & Order: Special Victims Unit in 2011, portraying June Frye.
 In 2012, she joined the cast of the series Revolution as Rachel Matheson, replacing actress Andrea Roth.
 The series premiered on September 17, 2012 and ended in May 2014.
 She then recurred as the Snow Queen on the TV fantasy series Once Upon a Time in late 2014.

 In 2016, Mitchell starred as U.S. senator Charlene "Charlie" Roan in the science-fiction horror film The Purge: Election Year.
 Also that year, it was announced Mitchell would join the main cast of the Freeform supernatural horror series Dead of Summer, portraying Deb Carpenter.
 The series ended after one season.

 In 2018, Mitchell played Anna Volovodov on season three of The Expanse.
 She made a cameo in the third episode of the final season of the series in 2021.

 Also in 2021, she appeared in the film Queen Bees and the second season of the Netflix series Outer Banks.

 In 2022, she joined FBI: International in the recurring role of Angela Cassidy, a government agent and the long-missing mother of main character Scott Forrester.

-In 2022, she reprised her role as Mrs. Claus in the new Disney+ series The Santa Clauses.

 Personal life

 While filming The Linda McCartney Story in 2000, Mitchell and co-star Gary Bakewell began dating and later became engaged, but the relationship ended in 2002.

-Mitchell married improvisation actor Chris Soldevilla in 2004 and the two lived together in Bainbridge Island, Washington, with their son, who was born in 2005.
+Mitchell married improvisation actor Chris Soldevilla in 2004.
+The two live together on Bainbridge Island, Washington, with their son, who was born in 2005.